PennLINC/qsirecon/docs/models/noddi.rst

 **Partial Volume Correction**:
 A known issue is that CSF partial-volume can lead to underestimation of neurite density in voxels near ventricles or cortex.
-In 2021, :cite:t:`parker2021not` introduced tissue-fraction-modulated ICVF and ODI, scaling NODDI metrics by the tissue signal fraction (1 - ISOVF) :cite:p:`Zhao2021BrainDevelopment`.
+In 2021, :cite:t:`parker2021not` introduced tissue-fraction-modulated ICVF and ODI, scaling NODDI metrics by the tissue signal fraction (1 - ISOVF).
 This adjustment was shown to remove artifactual group differences that were driven by differing CSF contamination rather than true tissue changes :cite:p:`parker2021not`.
 Tissue modulated maps are produced by default in QSIRecon.